TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 2.0.1 =
+= Version 2.0.2 =

-TablePress 2.0.1 fixes a few bugs in TablePress 2.0.
+TablePress 2.0.2 fixes a few bugs in TablePress 2.0.1 and TablePress 2.0.
 For more information on the great changes in TablePress 2.0, please see below.

+* The “Edit” screen now supports Ctrl/Cmd + L/I/E keyboard shortcuts for the “Insert Link”, “Insert Image”, and “Advanced Editor” buttons, respectively.
+* The “Edit” screen now supports Ctrl/Cmd + Shift + ↑/↓/←/→ keyboard shortcuts for moving the currently selected rows up or down, or the currently selected columns left or right.
+* An error where tables could not be saved was fixed.
+(TablePress Pro and Max only.)
+* The Fixed Columns module now properly shows multiple fixed columns.
+(TablePress Pro and Max only.)
+* The integration of the Automatic Periodic Table Import module was fixed.
+(TablePress Max only.)

+TablePress 2.0.1 contains these changes:

 * TablePress will again work correctly when it's “network activated” on WordPress Multisite installations.
 * Issues that some users had with saving changes on the “Edit” screen are fixed.